olusecc/digital-forensics-lab-automation/VS_CODE_SETUP.md

 ## Quick Setup

-✅ **SSH is now fully configured and working!**
+✅ **SSH configuration has been cleaned and optimized for VS Code!**

-Your SSH config has been automatically configured.
-You can now connect using these host aliases:
+Your SSH config has been automatically configured and tested.
+Current VM connections:

-- `formgt-lab` - Connect to formgt VM (34.136.254.74)
+- `formgt-lab` - Connect to formgt VM (34.136.254.74) ✅ Working
-- `fortools-lab` - Connect to fortools VM (34.173.123.123)
+- `fortools-lab` - Connect to fortools VM (34.172.7.74) ✅ Working
-- `formie-lab` - Connect to formie VM (34.123.164.154)
+- `formie-lab` - Connect to formie VM (34.123.164.154) ✅ Working

-**Test connection**: `ssh formgt-lab` should work immediately!
+**All connections tested and verified!**

 ## VS Code Connection Steps